We are now on social media!Follow us onFacebook iconFacebookand Bluesky

 The Anishinabek Nation Children’s Commissioner is responsible to oversee implementation, compliance, and enforcement of the Anishinabek Nation Child Well-Being Law.

-First Nations Implementing the Law
+22 Anishinabek First Nations have chosen to enact the Law

 Bezhik - Lake Superior